onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ![screen-layout-breadcrumbs][]

-The remainder part of the file browser presents the content of the current working directory as a list with details.
+The remainder part of the file browser presents the list of files in the current working directory.

 ::: tip NOTE
 File list navigation is slightly different on mobile devices and is covered